jacobv25/FPS-Camera-Controller-p5js/README.md

 --------

 *   Full 360-degree view: Offers a complete range of motion for the user.
-*   High precision controls: Controls are extremely responsive for a better gaming experience.
 *   Easy integration: Can be easily integrated into existing p5.js games.

 Requirements